Henry Duncan Spens Goodsir

 Harry Goodsir was wicked smart.
 In addition to being an anatomist, naturalist, and medical practitioner, he also studied cellular theory with his brother, John, adding his findings to publication.

-Harry was so intelligent and passionate about his work that he succeeded his brother as Conservator of the Surgeons’ Hall Museum in Edinburgh, a position Harry held until he joined the Franklin Expedition in 1845 and vanished entirely.
+Harry was so intelligent and passionate about his work that he succeeded his brother as Conservator of the Surgeons’ Hall Museum in Edinburgh, a position Harry held until he joined the Franklin Expedition in 1845.
+Shortly after, all 129 men vanished entirely.

 Not only was he brilliant, but he was a genuine man who lit up a room with his countless fascinations of things everyone else took for granted.